-The various phases required in our model for a thread migration between two cores are illustrated in Fig. 1.c.
-During the execution of a thread on a core, P1, there is a need for migration, for instance a temperature threshold has been reached, and it is decided that the execution should be transferred to an inactive core, P2.
+The various phases required in our model for a thread migration between two cores are illustrated in Fig. 1.b.
+During the execution of a thread on a core, P1, a temperature threshold has been reached, and it is decided that the execution should be transferred to an inactive core, P2.
 As soon as this decision is made, a migration signal is send to the two cores and P2 is activated.
 When P2 is activated, it enters first the initialization-phase where its resources are turned-on.
 Some resources on inactive cores may be already on to preserve their state between activations for performance reasons.
 However, it may be undesirable to keep all resources on since the power consumption of inactive cores may limit the potential of activity-migration.
 During the initialization phase of P2, core P1 continues in normal execution and therefore performance is not hurt.
 However, the length of the initialization phase places a limit as to how often we can migrate.
-According to [17] bringing up a core that is completely shut down requires about one thousand cycles.
+According to [16] bringing up a core that is completely shut down requires about one thousand cycles.
 We also assume that our worst case initialization latency will require one thousand cycles and, therefore, the smallest migration interval we consider is larger than that.